ctuning/ck-tensorrt/README.md

 ## Introduction

-[CK-Tensorrt](https://github.com/dividiti/ck-tensorrt) is an open framework for collaborative and reproducible optimisation of convolutional neural networks for Jetson TX1.
+[CK-TensorRT](https://github.com/dividiti/ck-tensorrt) is an open framework for collaborative and reproducible optimisation of convolutional neural networks for Jetson TX1.
 It's based on the [Deep Inference](https://github.com/dusty-nv/jetson-inference) framework from the Dustin Franklin ([Jetson Developer @NVIDIA](https://github.com/dusty-nv)) and the [Collective Knowledge](http://cknowledge.org) framework from the [cTuning Foundation](http://ctuning.org).
-In essence, CK-Tensorrt is simply a suite of convenient wrappers for building, evaluating and optimising performance of Jetson Inference runtime library for Jetson TX1.
+In essence, CK-TensorRT is simply a suite of convenient wrappers for building, evaluating and optimising performance of Jetson Inference runtime library for Jetson TX1.